 - Download aTorrent for Android

 tTorrent has abandoned the idea of speed capping, and now runs as a free, ad-supported Android torrent client that comes with built-in search, magnet link support, RSS functions and download controls.
 More technically inclined users can also tinker with settings for IP filtering, proxy support and more.
-A premium version removes advertisements for $1.99.
+Beside the free lite version, a premium download of tTorrent removes advertisements for $1.99.

 - Download tTorrent for Android

-µTorrent is a popular desktop torrenting app, and it also has a pretty decent Android client, making it one of the best Android torrent app options.
+µTorrent is a popular desktop torrenting app, and it also has a strong Android client, making it one of the best Android torrent app options.

 The Android app cover the basics, with unlimited download speed and file sizes, torrent search, configurable upload and download limits, partial downloads, support for magnet links, and RSS subscription support.
 The app is Wi-Fi only, making sure that you don't burn through your mobile data budget.

 Updates keep adding new features such as saving to external SD cards, an integrated media player for playing your downloads right from the app, a media library and a dark mode, among other usability features.
 There's also a $2.99 version of µTorrent that removes adds and includes a feature to save battery life.